pylaugh/evm-cheatsheet/README.md

 ### Summary

 This example illustrates how a simple Solidity contract interacts with the EVM at a low level, showing the relationship between Solidity code, bytecode, opcodes, and storage.
 Understanding these elements is crucial for optimizing smart contract performance and gas efficiency.

+## Buy Me a Coffee

+If you find this EVM Cheatsheet helpful, you can support my work by sending some Ether to my Ethereum address:

+**Ethereum Address:** `0xe75280C15B3E07A33F6c79cf3f088947E313ae8e`